marcellejs/marcelle/docs/api/components.md

 }): TFJSGenericModel;
 ```

-This module allows to make predictions using pre-trained Tensorflow.js models, in either [LayersModel](https://js.tensorflow.org/api/latest/#class:LayersModel) or [GraphModel](https://js.tensorflow.org/api/latest/#class:GraphModel) format.
-This module supports:
+This component allows to make predictions using pre-trained Tensorflow.js models, in either [LayersModel](https://js.tensorflow.org/api/latest/#class:LayersModel) or [GraphModel](https://js.tensorflow.org/api/latest/#class:GraphModel) format.
+This component supports:

 - Models created with the tf.layers.\*, tf.sequential(), and tf.model() APIs of TensorFlow.js and later saved with the tf.LayersModel.save() method.
 - Models converted from Keras or TensorFlow using the tensorflowjs_converter.

 It supports several types of input (currently, images or arrays), as well as several types of task (classification, segmentation, generic prediction).
-Pre-trained models can be loaded either by URL, or through file upload, for instance using the [`fileUpload`](/api/modules/widgets.html#fileupload) module.
+Pre-trained models can be loaded either by URL, or through file upload, for instance using the [`fileUpload`](/api/modules/widgets.html#fileupload) component.

 Such generic models cannot be trained.